Posted on :: Tags: , , , ,

 Converting patterns from String to Glob

-The interesting part about ignoring files is that we should modify patterns into globs to add to Globset.
-We cannot add the patterns directly to Globset because some of the rules make them context dependent.
-We parsed the patterns to get PatternRelativity and PathKind, and these also affect how we add the patterns to Globset.
+The interesting part about ignoring files is that we should modify patterns into globs to add to a GlobSet.
+We cannot add the patterns directly to a GlobSet because some of the rules make them context dependent.
+We parsed the patterns to get PatternRelativity and PathKind, and these also affect how we add the patterns to a GlobSet.

 fn content_to_patterns(